It is time again to hazard a guess at what 2017 will bring for nonprofit organizations!

 Alexander Bolton for The Hill, “Trump Team Prepares Dramatic Cuts” (January 19, 2017).

 From a nonprofit organization with which I have worked for several years, one that has received substantial federal grants: it has heard directly from one agency there will be a “push back” to the state level for funding.
 Hence, developing relationships with state government leaders may also make sense.
 (February, 2017)

 I continue to believe Bitcoin is a force to be reckoned with.
 A financial industry disruptor, Bitcoin is being accepted by influential companies that many in our sector use like PayPal, Square, Etsy, WordPress, Dell and Microsoft and more.
 It will still take a while for Bitcoin to become mainstream, of course, but I think we are on our way.
 In fact, I have a verified account with Coinbase.

 In Texas, I continue to see a dislike of (and impatience with) traditional major gift fundraising.
 The desire to spread the net widely through crowdfunding is increasing, i.e., securing smaller gifts from many more donors.
 Some nonprofits with which I have worked do not have the time for high intensity donor cultivation, and they are seeking ways to “mass” cultivate and solicit.
 Having said this, I would caution these groups that preparing for successful crowdfunding campaigns is similar in many ways to preparing for major gift campaigns.
 It is not a “quick fix.”

-In light of the growing importance of Bitcoin and crowdfunding, Carolyn’s Nonprofit Blog has ditched its former list of helpful links covering a wide range of topics by outside experts, to focus instead on two: Bitcoin and crowdfunding.
-Click on the tiny three bars at the top of the page to find them.
+In light of the growing importance of Bitcoin and crowdfunding, Carolyn’s Nonprofit Blog has ditched its former list of helpful links covering a wide range of topics by outside experts, to focus instead on two: Bitcoin and Crowdfunding.
+Go to the bottom of the page to find a widget devoted to them.